-Not only are people, on average, living longer today, they are remaining in better health than in past generations.
+Not only are people on average living longer today; they are remaining in better health than in past generations.
 Yet myths and stereotypes about old people are more common than facts and knowledge.
 The University of Vermont’s Certificate in Gerontology takes a multi-disciplinary perspective to the study of aging that aims to challenge those misconceptions and replace them with information firmly grounded in reality.

-Through the Certificate, students will gain foundational knowledge of biological, psychological, and sociological aging; learn about direct practice and ethical issues common to working with elders; and consider the effectiveness of social service programs, public policies, and other forms of services, resources, and settings designed to support elders.
+Through the Certificate, students will gain foundational knowledge of biological, psychological, and sociological aging; learn about the direct practice and ethical issues common to working with elders; and consider the effectiveness of social service programs, public policies, and other forms of services, resources, and settings designed to support elders.

 Students who complete the Certificate will gain specialized knowledge and skills that prepare them for entry-level, aging-related career fields or for advanced study in gerontology, and will be prepared to participate more effectively in their own aging processes, with elder members of their families and communities, and on age-related institutional/policy-level endeavors.

 Most courses offered in the Certificate are offered on-campus, with some courses offered online.
 Please refer to the Courses and Curriculum page to view course learning formats.